Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Introduction

-where the conformal map remains univalent although the weighted compact operator realization used in the subcritical regime is no longer available.
-In this region the block-operator picture breaks down, but its scalar Gram building blocks remain well defined and continue analytically.
-More precisely, the block Gram weights in the subcritical operator theory are obtained from generating functions built from the squared Raney coefficients, and these scalar functions still admit analytic continuation beyond \(\zeta_c\).
-We identify these continued functions as generalized hypergeometric objects, derive their resonant branch-point expansion, prove a Cauchy--Stieltjes representation, and, in the positive range \(1\le p\le s\), obtain a Jacobi-matrix realization.
-Thus the continuation of these scalar Gram data captures the same analytic branch-point mechanism that produces the subcritical logarithmic instability, even after the weighted compact realization has ceased to exist.
-In particular, the singularity at \(\zeta_c\) is not the onset of geometric breakdown: the two lateral boundary values of the continued scalar data remain finite at the univalence threshold.
+A second part of the paper concerns the intermediate regime, $\zeta_c<\zeta<\zeta_{\mathrm{univ}}$, where the conformal map remains univalent although the weighted compact operator realization from the subcritical regime is no longer available.
+The block-operator framework therefore disappears, but the scalar objects underlying the Gram construction remain meaningful and continue analytically.
+More precisely, the Gram weights of the subcritical theory are generated by series built from the squared Raney coefficients, and these scalar functions admit analytic continuation beyond \(\zeta_c\).
+We identify the continued functions as generalized hypergeometric objects, derive their resonant branch-point expansion, establish a Cauchy--Stieltjes representation, and, for \(1\le p\le s\), obtain a Jacobi-matrix realization.
+Thus the continued scalar Gram quantities retain the same analytic branch-point mechanism that underlies the subcritical logarithmic instability, even though the weighted compact realization is no longer available.
+In particular, the singularity at \(\zeta_c\) is not a geometric one: the two lateral boundary values of the continued scalar quantities remain finite at the univalence threshold.